rwxrob/notes/Current cycling kit layer clothing items.md

 - Finestic disposable face mask(s)
 - Bandanna and/or neck gator
 - Prescription glasses with anti-glare and photo-chromatic lenses (AmericasBest)

+I have found that combining a good 5-panel hat under a good, general road helmet is always the best for my style of riding (and Dustin Klein agrees).
+It shields the run and foliage way better than a dedicated MTB helmet, others a layer of moisture wicking and comfort, and looks completely normal when I remove the helmet and leave it with the bike while I grab a coffee or whatever.
+MAAP makes the Evade, an absolutely perfect version of this cap designed for this purpose but I mix them up for variety and just wear one of DKLEIN's SCRAM or other caps as well under

 ## Torso